The Ultimate Guide to Kambô

 Small burns will be made on your skin, in the shape of dots, with a burning stick.
 Your facilitator may gently remove the burned layer of skin with their fingers.
 The venom will then be applied to the burned dots of skin.
 1-3 dots is considered a light or moderate dose, with any more considered heavy.
 Ideally, a facilitator will perform a test dot to check for allergic reactions, before administering the full dose.

 You will start to feel the effects within a few seconds or minutes.
 The experience can last up to an hour, but can be shortened by washing the venom off your burns.
 The first feelings are described as a rising nausea, mixed with an opioid-like dissociation.
 Your heart rate will gradually rise, you will start to feel hotter, and the nausea will increase until you are likely to vomit or defecate.

 Following the purge, you will continue to feel nausea, accompanied by dissociation, dizziness, a dream-like consciousness, and possibly stomach pain.
 Other physical sensations may include dry throat and mouth, blurred vision, difficulty moving, and numbness in the lips and tongue.

 People often feel exhausted after the experience, as if their body needs to rest.
 Afterwards, some people report renewed vigor – feeling as if they have been given a physical boost.

 Read more about the kambô experience in our article Kambô Frog Medicine: An Unconventional Path to Healing.

 As of now, kambô is legal or unregulated in all countries.
 The only exception is Brazil, which has restricted the commercialization of kambô in 2004.

 Integration with Kambô

-Although kambô is not a typical psychedelic experience, if you’ve sought it out for healing, it may make sense to integrate the experience effectively into your life.
+Although kambô is not a psychedelic experience, if you’ve sought it out for healing, it may make sense to make an attempt to integrate what you’ve gone through into your life.